PASTAplus/content-x/templates/data/featured-mar-2022.md

 # Featured Data - March 2022

-## Interlaboratory testing of CuSO4 toxicity in the “Standardized Aquatic Microcosm” protocol consisting of multiple phytoplankton and animals in a chemically defined medium
+## Interlaboratory testing of CuSO4 toxicity in the "Standardized Aquatic Microcosm" protocol consisting of multiple phytoplankton and animals in a chemically defined medium

 ### Citation